Summer Session Conduct and Policies

 Brown University issues one room key to each resident assigned a room in a Brown residence hall during summer session.
 Students are expected to be in possession of their room key whenever they leave the room, even if it's “just for a minute.”

 Keys are due immediately upon checking out of your room.
 This is necessary both for reasons of security and to allow us to make the room available for the next resident.
 You are responsible for depositing your room key to in the key slot at the Office of Residential Life (42 Charlesfield, Grad E).
 A key (s) not returned necessitates a lock change and a fee of $75.00 will be charged to your bill.
+No waivers are given for lost keys/lock changes.

 Report lost or stolen keys to the Office of Residential Life during business hours (Mon-Fri 8am-4pm).
 Contact the Resident Advisor on Duty after business hours.
 If you are not able to reach the Resident Advisor on Duty after business hours, contact the Department of Public Safety at 863-3322 for assistance.
 A fee of $75.00 per key will be charged to your bill for each lost or stolen key.
 Every effort will be made to change locks within 24 hours of a report that a room key is missing.